A KitchenAid mixer will last forever, but the color can be fleeting and trendy. See how to fix that below!

 After all the red was covered, I applied 3 coats of a Clear Lacquer to add extra protection.

 The Final Result

 I really loved how it turned out!
-It accents the color choices in my kitchen beautifully.
+It accents the color choices in my kitchen beautifully, especially my cute painted stools.
 Instead of a bold red that doesn't match, I now have a mixer with a cute pop of blue and it looks like a completely new appliance!
 Now I have some extra incentive to put my baking skills to work!

 Try it out and see for yourself.
 Refresh your KitchenAid and see how easy and simple it can be!